China jails captain for deadly plane crash

 Kunpeng Airlines no longer exists.

 Repeated calls to Shenzhen Airlines, which controlled Kunpeng Airlines, went unanswered.
-Shenzhen Airlines is partly-owned by Air China .
-(Reporting by Fang Yan and Ben Blanchard; Editing by Robert Birsel)
+Shenzhen Airlines is partly-owned by Air China.